|

 # End of script

-While TextInImage ("MORE INFO")If and while statements can not be nested, but the SetLabel and GoToLabel can be used to build while-loops within an other while loop like:
+While TextInImage ("MORE INFO")If and while statements can be nested, but the SetLabel and GoToLabel can also be used to build while-loops within an other while loop like:

 # Other script functions